 Follow this story a bit further…

 It was during this time of Temple service that Zacharias learned that he and his wife, Elizabeth, would have a child (Luke 1:8-13).
-After he completed his service and travelled home and Elizabeth conceived (Luke 1:23-24).
+After he completed his service and travelled home Elizabeth conceived (Luke 1:23-24).
 Assuming John’s conception took place near the end of June, adding nine months brings us to the end of March as the most likely time for John’s birth.
 Adding another six months (the difference in ages between John and Jesus) brings us to the end of September as the likely time of Jesus’ birth.

 It sounds plausible.